 Polymer Kitchen Cabinets

 If you’re worried about the seasons wreaking havoc on your outdoor kitchen cabinets, fear not – polymer (also referred to as high-density Polyethylene or HDPE) is a durable material.
 Initially fabricated for marine usage, this extremely tough plastic-like substance includes benefits such as UV inhibitors to protect against the sunlight’s harmful rays, while its ease of maintenance makes it a no-brainer for weekend warriors.
-Although more affordable there are a number of drawbacks.
+Although more affordable there are a number of drawbacks to polymer for exterior cabinets.

 - Offers ease of maintenance and simple clean-up